-Students pursuing a Plan B MS are required to take clinical rotations all four semesters rather than two semesters.
+Clinical Engineering Interns are not required to take the BME graduate seminar.
 There are no publication requirements for Plan B MS degree students.

 Master's Proposal, Project and Thesis Requirements

 Please refer to the "M.S.
 Degree and Curriculum" section of this handbook for more information.